 Rutgers Professor Facebook Post: I Now Hate White People

-Building off a general idea floating around in modern academia, 'white guilt' is a common trend which he captures perfectly.
+Building off a general idea floating around in modern academia, 'white guilt' is a common trend which Livingston captures perfectly.
 White Americans are expected to attack their own race in very nasty ways, blaming themselves for the actions of very distant relatives.
 No other group is expected to continue a long term parade of self blame for crimes they've never committed.
-Sometimes, it escalates to comments and beliefs that are openly racist, even if it's agaisnt your own race.
+Sometimes, it escalates to comments and beliefs that are openly racist, even if it's against one's own race.

-Comments like this, regardless of who it comes from, are unacceptable and does not further public discussion on important issues like race relations in the slightest.
-If anything, comments like this do nothing more than further painful divisions in our communities and fail to unite us as Americans.
-With an open expression of racism, I fear for what Prof. Livingston is currently teaching in his courses.
+Comments like this, regardless of who they come from, are unacceptable, and do not further public discussion on important issues like race relations in the slightest.
+If anything, comments like this do nothing more than deepen painful divisions in our communities and fail to unite us as Americans.
+With such an open expression of racism, I fear for what Prof. Livingston is currently teaching in his courses.